 He doesn’t know, but he doesn’t want to talk about it.

 For a long time Media Lens — David Edwards and David Cromwell — helped me with my work.
 They shared and reshared many of my articles and books.
-There’s a very good chance you are reading this because you came from one of their retweets or Facebook posts.
+There’s a chance you are reading this because you came from one of their retweets or Facebook posts.
 Not long after I wrote this piece all that stopped.

 Media Lens (ML) have more or less dedicated their lives, at least for the past couple of decades, to critiquing official socialism; so-called ‘left-wing’ media in the UK.
 Their regular alerts are some of the best writing that can be found on this media.
-They focus not on the transparent horrors of the right wing press, but on The Guardian and the BBC, and very often the leftmost voices within these outlets, such as Adam Curtis and George Monbiot, in order to highlight, first of all, the limits of dissent — lefter than their left is madness — and, second of all, how propaganda works in a democracy; by applying Chomsky and Herman’s propaganda model to the terrifying herd-mind of the official left the entire official system is exposed.
+They focus not on the transparent horrors of the right wing press, but on The Guardian and the BBC, and very often the leftmost voices within these outlets, such as Adam Curtis and George Monbiot, in order to highlight, first of all, the limits of dissent — lefter than their left is madness — and, second of all, how propaganda works in a democracy; by applying Chomsky and Herman’s propaganda model to the terrifying hive-mind of the official left the entire official system is exposed.